 Boxwood Tree Workshop

 Each December we gather to make and decorate boxwood trees.
-We all make one tree to donate to the local food pantry, Loaves and Fishes, and then make a second tree to take home.
+We all make one tree to donate to a local food pantry or charity, and then make a second tree to take home.

 Four Corners Traffic Island